Marin Municipal Water District: Fisheries

 MMWD is commonly recognized as a leader in the area for salmon conservation.
 There are various programs dedicated to monitor salmon populations and enhance their natural habitats such as Lagunitas Creek Stewardship Plan and the Watershed Stewards Program.
 Lagunitas Creek is home to one of the last and largest remaining populations of Central California Coast coho salmon as it is a spawning and rearing ground for the endangered species of coho salmon and steelhead trout.

 Wildlife

 There are over 400 species living in the Mt.
 Tamalpais watershed.
 These species include rare, threatened, and even endangered animals.
 MMWD supports a variety of programs that are in place to help monitor the ecosystem health, species presence, and population trends over time.
 Some of these programs in place to help sustain and monitor species such as the northern spotted owl, the yellow-legged frog, and the western pond turtle.

 Employment

 The water district sustains various employees at both full time, part time, and seasonal levels.
-It currently has about 240 full time employees who are governed by a five-member board of directors.
+It currently has about 240 full-time employees who are governed by a five-member board of directors.
 Full time employees qualify for a benefits package after six months of employment.

-Administration

-Its administrative offices are located at 220 Nellen Avenue in Corte Madera.